 Many realtors are getting creative with how they’re showing new homes with virtual tours on Zoom or FaceTime, with the owner or realtor conducting the showing on their iPad.
 Some properties have online 3D photographs that capture room-by-room details of the new home.

 While virtual tours are not the same as physically viewing the home, at least you get an idea of what the inside looks like.

 Believe it or not, many are buying new homes without first stepping inside of them.
 Motivated buyers are willing to take the risk.
-Of course, if the pictures and/or video doesn’t match reality, you have the option to back out.
+Of course, if the pictures and/or video don’t match reality, you have the option to back out.

 Adjusting to social distancing requirements

 Real estate appraisals are considered critical services in Colorado to complete real estate transactions.
-In response to COVID-19, many lenders are more open to exterior-only appraisals, which provides estimates based on neighborhood data analysis and what can be observed from the street.
+In response to COVID-19, many lenders are more open to exterior-only appraisals, which provide estimates based on neighborhood data analysis and what can be observed from the street.

 Other essential services include home inspections and final walkthroughs after you sign a purchase contract.
 To help protect both the buyer and seller, door knobs are sanitized and potential buyers are asked not to touch anything in the home that’s for sale.

-Many documents in the closing process require a notary and that’s normally required to be done in-person.
+Many documents in the closing process require a notary and that’s normally required to be done in person.
 Colorado has adopted a temporary rule to allow Remote Online Notarization (RON).
 Many title companies are using these remote online notary services and some are offering drive-thru closings to home buyers.

 Three factors to take into consideration with the new reality of buying a home.